 Do you have the right temperament and lifestyle?

 Fixer-uppers can be amazing for someone who is patient and decisive.
 “Your contractor is not going to guide you as much as you want them to,” said Brown.
-“You need to be comfortable making decisions.”
+“You need to be comfortable in making decisions.”
 Brown also recommends that you ensure you are okay to roll with the punches as things may not go right the first time.
 After all, “old homes are like wild beasts that resist change,” she joked.

 Speaking of rolling with the punches, 86% of Canadians agreed renovation projects end up costing more than they assume.
 And 31% of Canadians do go over budget on those projects.
 Brown wasn’t joking when she said things might not go as planned.

 On top of having the right temperament for a fixer-upper home, you’ll also need to have the right lifestyle.
 Is living in organized chaos for five years something you’d be interested in doing?
 If not, it’s probably best to look for a home that’s already near completion.
 When you have to scrape paint for 20 hours on the weekend, you will want to enjoy these types of projects as a hobby and not a job.

 A significant reason that Godfrey’s lifestyle works well with renovation projects and busy weekends spent painting, is his career.
 Godfrey, a firefighter, and his fiance, a nurse, both work shift-work.
 “Having six days off in a row allows me to do far more work on the house than if I worked Monday to Friday,” said Godfrey.